 Queen's Printer offers free online access to current Government of Saskatchewan legislation.
 The office also provides original statutes, as published in the bound sessional and annual volumes, and the regulations, as published in Parts II and III of The Saskatchewan Gazette, which should be consulted for all purposes of interpretation and application of the law.

-Web: www.qp.gov.sk.ca Email: qprinter@gov.sk.ca Phone: 306-787-6894 Toll free: 1-800-226-7302
+Web: publications.saskatchewan.ca Email: PUBLICATIONS@GOV.SK.CA Phone: 306-787-6894 Toll free: 1-800-226-7302